 Rest assured, we will work to not only secure your release but also to ensure the least restrictive set of bail conditions (including the minimum cash deposit).

 In order for our lawyers to secure less stringent conditions, the Judge will need to be satisfied that you will attend court as required and that you pose no significant risk of harm to the public.

-Where can I pay for bail for theft charges in Surrey?
+Where can I pay for bail for theft charges in Toronto?

-If you or a loved one is charged with theft in Surrey and granted bail, you may be required to provide a cash deposit to secure release.
-You can pay for bail at any court registry (courthouse) in British Columbia.
-If you live in Victoria, you can pay bail there for someone detained in Surrey.
+If you or a loved one are charged with theft in Toronto and granted bail, you may be required to provide a cash deposit to secure release.
+The cash deposit can be paid at any bail hearing office (courthouse) in Ontario.
+If you live in Ottawa, you can pay bail there for someone detained in Toronto.

 To pay your own bail, you can make a payment after your hearing, assuming you have sufficient funds with you to do so.

-How do I change my release conditions for theft charges in Surrey?
+How do I change my release conditions for theft charges in Toronto?